Post exercise immunosuppression (PEIS) and endurance athletes

 “You’re not doing triathlon if you don’t like a bit of discomfort – it’s about pushing yourself and seeing what you’re made of.”

-But if a pattern is developing where you’re consistently more ill than people around you or colds and bugs take forever to shake off, PEIS could be at work.
+First, not all illness is caused by PEIS.
+Two colds a year is pretty normal, but if a pattern is developing where you’re consistently more ill than people around you or colds and bugs take forever to shake off, this is a big indicator PEIS is at work.

-The difference is amateurs fit training and racing around already packed lives – full time job, kids to look after, and no coach to monitor it all for them.
+Meanwhile back in the world the rest of us live in training is made to fit around already packed lives – full time jobs, kids to look after, and no coach to monitor it all for them, let alone an assistant to do the shopping and a chef to cook their meals.

-First you need a decent, clean and natural diet.
+First you need a good, powerful, natural diet.

 “With the immune system it’s all about getting a varied diet,” says Evans.